 I love Greek one pot meals and stews.
 I don't think I've got many on this blog but I enjoyed them so much on holiday in Cyprus a few years ago.
 The beauty of this recipe is that it needs almost no preparation.
 Who doesn't want that on busy days?
 Ok, it's not the quickest meal as it needs quite a while in the oven but as long as you are at home for a while before you eat then it's perfect.

-If you love lemon, garlic and oregano which are such Greek flavours then this stew is definitely going to make you happy.
+If you love lemon, garlic and oregano which are such typical Greek flavours then this lemon chicken stew is definitely going to make you happy.
 It's the kind of stew that is really popular in Greek households and after making it, I can really see why!
+I must say, it's not totally authentic though.
+I add the tomatoes for a pop of colour and juiciness but they are not traditionally added to this Greek lemon chicken recipe.

 The dish was full of lemony Greek flavours.
 The potatoes were deliciously soft and had soaked up lots of flavour.
 I also think the tomatoes were a delicious addition to this complete one-pot meal.